Instructor: Brian Marcus

-If you miss a midterm, your score will be recorded as 0, unless you have a serious documented reason (an illness, a death in the family, etc.), in which case you should discuss your circumstances with me as soon as possible, and in advance of the test.
+If you miss a midterm, your score will be recorded as 0, unless you have a serious documented reason (an illness, a death in the family, etc.), in which case you should discuss your circumstances with the instructor as soon as possible, and in advance of the test.

 Academic Integrity: The Mathematics Department strictly enforces UBC's Academic Integrity Code.

-Homework Assignments: Homework will be assigned weekly (approximately) and collected at the beginning of class on Wednesdays.
-A portion of each assignment will be graded by the course marker.
-Late homework will not be accepted.
+Homework will be assigned every week and collected in class on Thursdays.
+Late homework will NOT be accepted.
 The lowest homework grade will be dropped.
 Students are allowed to consult one another concerning homework problems, but solutions submitted for credit must be written by the student in his or her own words.
 Copying solutions from another student, from the web or from any other source, and turning them in as your own is a violation of the Academic Code.